kos-maj/twitter-collector/README.md

 **Use Case 2**: A list of usernames is provided.

 # Instructions

+## NEO4J Setup
+Docker is required to setup the neo4j instance in which the network(s) will be constructed.

+You can run the following commands from the root directory of the repository:
+- `docker compose up -d`  to create the necessary images and start containers
+- `docker compose stop`   to stop the containers (but not remove them or newly created images)
+- `docker compose start`  to start the containers if they were previously stopped but not deleted
+- `docker compose down`   to stop and remove containers, networks, images, and volumes.
+Note that you will have to run `docker compose up -d` again to restart services as opposed to `docker compose start`.

+The `/data` folder within the `/docker` directory is set as the default storage of the newly created neo4j container.
+It will populate as data is pushed to the database and will persist after containers are stopped and/or removed.

+## Building a Network
-This repository's dependencies were created with conda in mind.
-To setup the dependencies, simply clone the repo and create a conda env with the following command:
+Note: this repository's dependencies were created with conda in mind.

-`conda create --name <env> --file conda-requirements.txt`
+1. To setup the dependencies clone the repo and create a conda env by running `conda create --name <env> --file conda-requirements.txt`

-A docker config file will be added later.
-For now, to setup a neo4j container assure you have the latest neo4j image installed within docker and run the following:
-`docker run -p7474:7474 -p7687:7687 -d --name <container_name> --env NEO4J_AUTH=neo4j/testing123 neo4j:latest`

-If you wish to have persistent storage (for container data and logs), then create two volumes within docker by using:
-`docker volume create <name>`
-where the name for the first container can be 'neo-data' and the second 'neo-logs', for neo4j data and logs, respectively.

-Once the volumes are created, simply run the neo4j image but assure to mount the volumes to the image:
-`docker run -p7474:7474 -p7687:7687 -d --name <container_name> -v neo-data:/data neo-logs:/logs --env NEO4J_AUTH=neo4j/testing123 neo4j:latest`
+2. Once neo4j is setup (instructions can be found [above](#neo4j-setup)) populate the `usernames.txt` and/or the `tweets.txt` file within the `/data` directory with the twitter handles or tweet ID's (respectively) from which the network will be constructed
+3. Activate the newly created environment from step 1 by running `conda activate <name>`
+4. Run the application by executing `python3 main.py` in the command prompt

 ## Addition information
-- All data which is pulled and used to create the networks will be stored in both neo4j and elasticsearch.
+- All data which is pulled and used to create the networks will be stored in both neo4j and elasticsearch (former not yet implemented).
 - Come up with 2 plans
   1. Build the network from scratch (i.e. deleting entire network and rebuilding it)
   2. Updating rather than deleting and constructing from nothing